 CPM requires criminal background checks for all persons under its care.
 Background checks may be repeated by the presbytery at anytime while you are under our care.

-The Board of Pensions application forms can be downloaded from the board’s website at www.pensions.org.
-If you have any question or want more information, call the Board of Pensions at 1.800.773.7752.
+The Board of Pensions application forms can be downloaded from the board’s website.
+If you have any question or want more information, please call the Board of Pensions at 1.800.773.7752.

-In addition to meeting the academic requirements for the Master of Divinity degree or its equivalent, every Inquirer/Candidate shall complete an internship assignment.
+In addition to meeting the academic requirements for the Master of Divinity degree or its equivalent, in collaboration with seminary and presbytery, every Inquirer/Candidate shall complete an internship.
 Ordinarily, the internship will be an intensive, full-time experience for a period of three months OR an extended, part-time experience (10 or more hours per week) for nine months.
 CPM has established the following guidelines:

 1. The Inquirer/Candidate shall have their internship placement approved by the CPM prior to starting the internship.
 The Inquirer/Candidate shall give a copy of their learning objectives, contract or covenant to CPM via their liaison.